-This performative disclosure of a being possessed and haunted by the past might come through as the story of the victim who remains caught up in the past, loyal to the dead, refusing to rejoin society and take his place in a new life of responsibilities.
-In my reading this performative narrative of a historical fact is caught up in verbal and visual transference, it turns the proper name “negative possessions” into an event of active deterritorialization, a margin of moral truths.
-Améry fashions resentments to impede historical and legal narratives and social structures that reach closure.
-Améry’s resentments open the way to a future that succumbs to the moral difference that negative possessions impose on society and authority.
-In the language of LaCapra I see forgiveness as a voice “that may be related to an unheard-of utopia of generosity or gift-giving beyond, or in excess of calculation, positions, judgment, and victimization of the other” (LaCapra 2014, 30).
-Améry directly speaks against forgiveness and reconciliation because in postwar Germany these are not utopian but utilitarian.
+This performative disclosure of a being possessed and haunted by the past might be perceived as the story of the victim who remains caught up in the past, loyal to the dead, refusing to rejoin society and take his place in a new life of responsibilities.
+In my reading, however, this performative narrative of a historical fact deals with verbal and visual transference.
+It turns the concept of “negative possession” into an event of active deterritorialization, a margin of moral truths.
+Améry fashions resentments to impede historical and legal narratives and social structures from reaching closure.
+His resentments open the way to a future that succumbs to the moral difference that negative possession imposes on society and authority.
+In the words of LaCapra, I see forgiveness as a voice “that may be related to an unheard-of utopia of generosity or gift-giving beyond, or in excess of calculation, positions, judgment, and victimization of the other” (LaCapra 2014, 30).
+Améry directly speaks against forgiveness and reconciliation because in post-war Germany these are not utopian but utilitarian.
 Forgiveness can never be a structure of closure that follows on the heels of indifference and forgetting.
-His resentments are utopian, not utilitarian, for they introduce radical openness to a nation interested in closure.
-His resentments seek out those listeners and readers that associate “negative possessions” with difference.
-Forgiveness is as revolutionary as is resentment when it introduces difference to the dialogue about the past which ushers in a transformation of future desire and politics.
+His resentments, on the other hand, are utopian rather than utilitarian, for they introduce radical openness to a nation interested in closure.
+His resentments seek out those listeners and readers that associate negative possession with difference.
+Forgiveness is as revolutionary as resentment when it introduces difference to the dialogue about the past, which ushers in a transformation of future desire and politics.

 Deleuze does not use the vocabulary of trauma even when he addresses “exhaustion,” the main trope in Beckett’s works.
-Beckett’s exhaustion is for Deleuze a line of flight, “One was tired of something, but one is exhausted by nothing” (Deleuze 1997, 153).
-Améry’s negative possessions and Appelfeld’s words that “flow, but they reveal nothing.
+Beckett’s exhaustion is for Deleuze a line of flight: “One was tired of something, but one is exhausted by nothing” (Deleuze 1997, 153).
+Améry’s negative possession and Appelfeld’s words that “flow, but… reveal nothing.
 When you’ve finished, you feel confused and embarrassed” are the stuff that deterritorialization is made of.
-Language issues from the plots of revolutionized victim-philosophers and novelists that use language against the grain when they treat the past as “a legitimate source to be mined” (Appelfeld 2004, 180, 153).
+A new language issues from the plots of revolutionized victim-philosophers and novelists that use existing words to go against the grain by treating the past as “a legitimate source to be mined” (Appelfeld 2004, 180, 153).
 Mining the past is a political chore that restores nothing to politics.
-Forgiveness and resentment remind to future generations that humans are not political first, not racial or economical instruments.
-Humans are animals, full of life and the relation of subject to object and image to language precede the constitution of the individual and the nation.
-This responsibility to revolutionize politics through becoming-nothing does not usurp historical narratives and the rule of law but it escapes the closure that these disciplines institute, gives the perpetrator an opportunity to retort to accountability rather than settle for institutional closure.
+Forgiveness and resentment remind future generations that humans are not political first, nor are they racial or economic instruments.
+Humans are animals full of life and the relation of subject to object and image to language precede the constitution of the individual and the nation.
+This responsibility to revolutionize politics through becoming-nothing does not usurp historical narratives and the rule of law, but it does escape the closure that these disciplines institute.
+It gives the perpetrator an opportunity to turn to accountability rather than settle for institutional closure.

 ---